-Define WAF exceptions in the dashboard · Cloudflare Web Application Firewall (WAF) docs
+Define WAF exceptions in the dashboard

 Log in to the Cloudflare dashboard, and select your account and website.

-Go to Firewall > WAF.
+Go to Security > WAF > Managed rules.

-Click Add WAF exception.
+Click Add exception.

 Enter a name for the exception.

 In When incoming requests match, specify a filter expression that defines the conditions for applying the WAF exception.
-The filter expression uses the same language as the Firewall Rules language.
+The filter expression uses the Rules language .

-In Then, select the WAF exception type that determines which rules to skip:
+In Then, select the exception type that determines which rules to skip:

 - Skip all remaining rules — Skips all remaining rules of WAF Managed Rulesets.

 - Skip specific rules from a Managed Ruleset — Click Select rules to select the specific rules to skip.
-Learn more about searching and selecting Managed Ruleset rules.
+Learn more about searching and selecting Managed Ruleset rules .

-To save and deploy your WAF exception, click Deploy.
+To save and deploy your exception, click Deploy.
 If you are not ready to deploy your exception, click Save as Draft.